yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure03/README.md

 ## Dataset
 ### Overview
-For this project, the dataset chosen is the [Heart Disease]() UCI from Kaggle.
-This database contains 14 columns.
+For this project, the dataset chosen is the [Heart Disease UCI](https://github.com/yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure03/blob/main/heart.csv) csv file from Kaggle.
+The database contains 14 attributes containing integer and float values.
 The "target" field refers to the presence of heart disease in the patient (0 or 1). \

+### Task
+*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+The task here to classify the presence of heart disease in a person and thus a binary classification algorithm is required.
+All the features is being used for training the model and the column 'target' is considered as the target column representing 0 for no trace of heart disease and 1 for presence of heart disease.

 Attribute Information -
 * age